- see all comments

 The focus is on the overall scrappiness of the quilt and not individual fabrics, allowing you to use a larger selection of prints.

-Learn all about flannel with our new resource page, How to Wash Flannel
+Learn all about flannel with our popular resource page, How to Wash Flannel: The Ultimate Guide

 Use the Internet: Free Quilt Patterns